SSlinky/VBA-Standard/docs/Content/NamingConventions.md

 The following naming styles are distinguished in this guide:

 * `mixedCase` also known as lower CamelCase.
-* `CapitalizedWords` also known as CapWords, CapCase, PascalCase, or upper CamelCase.
+* `CapitalisedWords` also known as CapWords, CapCase, PascalCase, or upper CamelCase.

      Note: When using acronyms in CapWords, capitalise all the letters of the acronym.
 Thus HTTPServerError is better than HttpServerError.
 * `UPPER_CASE_WITH_UNDERSCORES`